Cappiebara/ccau/README.md

 # Course Copy Automatic Userscripts

+> DEAR NEW MAINTAINER: Fork this repo and use the GitHub Actions to compile so you don't need Mac/Linux.
+Then download the artifact, unzip it, and upload whichever files you changed to your own OpenUserJS account. **Make sure to have people uninstall the one from my account and install the one from your account!**

 Automate course copies on the Canvas LMS.
 Pronounced like “cow.”

 CCAU is divided into several sections based on which page(s) are targeted.
 These sections are independent, but I recommend using them all together for the best experience.